mnlipp/osgi-getting-started/ProvidingAService.md

 }
 ```

-The bundle's activator creates an instance of the calculator implementation
+An instance of the calculator implementation is registered with the framework
-and registers it as a service:
+and thus made available as a service by the bundle's activator.

 ```java
 package io.github.mnl.osgiGettingStarted.calculator.provider;